solana-labs/solana/docs/src/proposals/comprehensive-compute-fees.md

 can charge a more representative fee and make better transaction scheduling decisions.

-A fee will be calculated based on:
+A fee could be calculated based on:

 1. Number of signatures
    - Fixed rate per signature